godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 The reason we need to get the blast :ref:`Area <class_Area>` is so we can damage everything inside it when the grenade explodes.
 We'll be using code similar to the knife code in the player.
 We need the :ref:`Particles <class_Particles>` so we can emit particles when the grenade explodes.

-After we get all of the nodes and assign them to their class variables, we then make sure the explosion particles are not emitting, and that they are set to emit in one shot.
+After we get all the nodes and assign them to their class variables, we then make sure the explosion particles are not emitting, and that they are set to emit in one shot.
 This is to be extra sure the particles will behave the way we expect them to.

 ______

 Now let's look at ``_process``.

-First we check to see if the ``grenade_timer`` is less than ``GRENADE_TIMER``.
+Firstly, we check to see if the ``grenade_timer`` is less than ``GRENADE_TIME``.
 If it is, we add ``delta`` and return.
-This is so the grenade has to wait ``GRENADE_TIME`` seconds, before exploding, allowing the :ref:`RigidBody <class_RigidBody>` to move around.
+This is so the grenade has to wait ``GRENADE_TIME`` seconds before exploding, allowing the :ref:`RigidBody <class_RigidBody>` to move around.

 If ``grenade_timer`` is at ``GRENADE_TIMER`` or higher, we then need to check if the grenade has waited long enough and needs to explode.
 We do this by checking to see